-- Portobello Mushrooms - These mushrooms are so big that I only use four of them for this recipe.
+- Portobello Mushrooms - When it comes to grilled mushrooms, portobello is the way to go!
+They're so big that I only use four of them for this recipe.
 You can trim the stems off or just snap them off by hand.

 - Red Onion - Use a medium-sized red onion and slice it into ½-inch rings.
 Try to get the sizes of the rings as uniform as possible so they cook evenly!

 - Olive Oil - Just a splash of oil will help all of the marinade ingredients mix together and keep your onions and portobellos from sticking to the grill.

 - Maple Syrup - This is my favorite all-natural sweetener!
 Make sure the only ingredient is pure maple.

 - Garlic Cloves - I either mince them very finely or press the cloves through a garlic press.
 This lets them mix evenly into the marinade so you get garlic in every bite!